Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: INTRODUCTION

-Most of the work on structure estimation in dynamical systems involve systems excited by stationary processes.
-However, non-stationary or temporally correlated excitation characterizes many man-made and natural phenomenon.
-By non-stationarity, we mean that the mean and correlation functions are evolving with time and expressed in terms of time $t$ and shift/lag $\tau.$ The same holds for the corresponding power spectral density \cite{bruscato2004spectral}.
-In this paper, we specifically focus on learning dynamical networks excited by wide sense cyclostationary processes, which are non-stationary processes with Fourier coefficients that are periodic functions of $t.$ Indeed, many natural and man-made systems have cyclic patterns, including telecommunications \cite{gardner1994cyclostationarity,communicationRef1}, seasonal weather \cite{kim1996}, biology \cite{biologyRef1}, finance \cite{stockRef1}, \cite{stockRef2}, mechanical systems \cite{mechRef1}, and atmospheric system \cite{planetRef1}.
-For example, in atmospheric systems, periodicity arises due to planet revolution, and in epidemiology many acute infectious diseases \cite{martinez2018calendar} occur with seasonal patterns.
-Our prior work \cite{doddi2019exact, talukdar2018topology, talukdar2020physics} has studied topology learning for networks excited by wide sense stationary processes.
-This article addresses learning for general cyclostationary processes for any time-period.
+Majority of the work on structure learning of dynamical systems involve systems excited by stationary processes or temporally uncorrelated or i.i.d inputs \cite{friedman2008sparse, materassi2010topological, talukdar2020physics}.
+However, non-stationary or temporally correlated excitation characterizes many man-made and natural phenomenon, including telecommunications \cite{communicationRef1}, seasonal weather \cite{kim1996}, biology \cite{biologyRef1}, finance \cite{stockRef1}, mechanical systems \cite{mechRef1}, and atmospheric system \cite{planetRef1}.
+Our prior work has studied topology learning for networks excited by wide sense stationary processes and real-valued interdependencies or dealt with real-valued time-series \cite{ talukdar2015reconstruction,deka2017structure,talukdar2018topology, materassi2019signal,talukdar2020physics}.

-Availability of the data from all the agents in the network may be difficult to achieve in practice due to constraints on sensor placements and budget requirements.
-Practical systems are often partially observed, where a subset of the agents is unobserved/hidden/latent.
-Exact topology learning in linear dynamical systems under partial observability is of considerable importance (see \cite{doddi2020learning, talukdar2018topology, sepehr2016inferring, sepehr2019blind}), however most studies restricted to systems with stationary or wide stationary inputs.
-In this paper, we extend our topology learning algorithm to radial networks excited by cyclostationary processes under partial observability.

-Furthermore, the mentioned prior work is restricted to dynamical systems with real-valued agents/nodal states.
-Our analysis, in this article, extends to systems where the agents/states are complex-valued and may have complex-valued dependencies.
+Our analysis, in this article, extends to systems where the agent's state and its interdependencies are complex-valued.
 An example of a complex-valued dynamical system is the power grid where nodal voltages have both real and imaginary parts \cite{deka2017structure}.
+More examples include, complex-valued neural networks (CVNN) where the link weights are complex-valued \cite{aizenberg2011we, hirose2013complex}, and complex-valued ordinary differential equation (CVODE) modeling \cite{yang2019complex}.
+A major application of complex-valued time-series originates from spatio-temporal data such as climate data, where the fields such as velocity, temperature, pressure evolve over space and time.
+By taking the Fourier transform over the space dimension at various locations that are spatially distant provides complex-valued time-series.